weaveworks/weave/site/ipam/overview-init-ipam.md

-Under certain circumstances (for example when adding new nodes to an existing cluster) it is desirable to ensure that a node has successfully joined and received a copy of the IPAM data structure shared amongst the peers.
+Under certain circumstances (for example when adding new nodes to an existing cluster) it is desirable to ensure that a node has successfully joined and is ready to allocate IP addresses.
 An administrative command is provided for this purpose:

     host1$ weave consense